-

 Email: Pharmasoft@pharmasoft.ru

-Detailed information about the drug is contained on the website of the Eurasian Economic Union https://eec.eaeunion.org/
+Detailed information about the drug is available on the website of the Eurasian Economic Union: https://eec.eaeunion.org/

-The following information is intended exclusively for medical workers
+The following information is intended for healthcare professionals only

 Mexidol® solution for intravenous and intramuscular administration, 50 mg/ml, 2 ml

-Recommended doses.
-The maximum daily dose should not exceed 1200 mg.
+Recommended dosages.
+The maximum daily dose should not exceed 1,200 mg.

-Method of application: intramuscularly or intravenously (jet or drip).
+Mode of administration: intramuscularly or intravenously (by stream or drop infusion).

-The method of application and dosing mode at each indication are given in section 3 of the leaflet.
+The mode of administration and dosing regimen for each indication are given in section 3 of the package insert.

-Treatment: due to low toxicity, an overdose is unlikely.
-Treatment, as a rule, is not required, the symptoms disappear independently during the day.
-With severe manifestations, supportive and symptomatic treatment is performed.
+Treatment: due to low toxicity, overdosage is unlikely.
+Treatment is usually not required, symptoms disappear within a day.
+In the case of pronounced manifestations, supportive and symptomatic treatment should be administered.

 Incompatibility